sam-grant/RadialField/RadialFieldEstimation/CMacros/README.txt

 4. CheckCaloAlignment produces an uncertainty associated with calo misalignment;
 5. EstimateRadialField converts the <y> plots into <Br> plots and combines all uncertainties;
 6. PlotBrVsDS to present results per dataset.

+Notes: Anything appended "cross check" comes from the crossCheck flag in EstimateRadialField which uses an analytical method to convert between deltaY and deltaBr.
+This "cross check" should actually be taken as the main result, as the previous emprical method was needlessly complicated and the same answer within errors (actually a slight over estimation).
+I need to tidy this up.